rahul-thakoor/blog/content/post/increasing-rust-reach-experience.md

     - Porting some projects I already worked on in different languages to Rust like writing a CHIP-8 emulator[^18], implement some webapps using Rocket, writing a firewall in `eBPF`[^19] and `BCC`[^20] tools, and more
     - Making themes for mdbook
 3. Contribute in the Community Team[^21] and Rustbridge[^22] and build a Rust community in my country
+4. Continue working on Internationalisation in Rust projects
-4. Understand ownership better and learn advanced topics like Macros, Concurrency, Smart Pointers and more
+5. Understand ownership better and learn advanced topics like Macros, Concurrency, Smart Pointers and more

-And yes, I am looking forward to attending Rust Belt Rust 2018 in Ann Arbor, Michigan and finally meet some fellow _rustaceans_ in person.
+And yes, I am looking forward to attending Rust Belt Rust 2018 in Ann Arbor, Michigan and finally meet Ashley and some fellow _rustaceans_ in person.

 There is so much to learn and I, for one am eager to discover what lies ahead.